NZSL Act Consultation 2022

 • The best way for NZSL accessibility barriers to be addressed is through the Accessibility Committee.
 If the Bill becomes law, you can tell the NZSL Board about the barriers you would like to see addressed.

-• Submissions on the Accessibility for New Zealanders Bill are open until 7 November.
-You can find more information in NZSL about the Accessibility for New Zealanders Bill here and about how to submit here
+• Submissions on the Accessibility for New Zealanders Bill closed 7 November 2022.
+You can find more information in NZSL about the Accessibility for New Zealanders Bill here

 Ideas to change the NZSL Act